 Average Sales Price (ASP) – Net Sales / Number of Units Sold

 Marketing-Driven Deals – Marketing Driven Revenue / Average Sales Price

 Opportunity-to-Sale Ratio – How close you are to turn one lead into a customer out of the total number of leads. (%)

 Qualified Lead-to-Opportunity Ratio – How many leads it takes to turn one lead into a customer. (%)

 What you can deduce from this example is that you need to have at least 162 leads in order to obtain zero profit.

-Rather than making calculations to know the lead break-even point for your digital campaign, some tools are providing you the same information automatically;
+Rather than making calculations to know the lead break-even point for your digital campaign, some tools will provide you with the same information automatically;

-These tools will help you to determine how many engagement you need to convert qualified MQLs into SQLs, leading to a boost in your sales.
+These tools will help you to determine how much engagement you need to convert qualified MQLs into SQLs leading to a boost in your sales.
 It is also good to know the necessary amount of leads before moving to plan your digital marketing efforts.

 The problem with those companies is that they offer you a temporary solution.
-When you stop paying for obtaining leads, they will simultaneously stop generating you leads.
+When you stop paying for obtaining leads, they will simultaneously stop generating leads for you.
 Therefore, you need to constitute an efficient plan to keep those leads and turn them into loyal customers.